 - Handling uncertainties in the process

 - Measuring speed for steering vehicles

 Let’s start with a formulation of the problem.
 We have a video of a vehicle, which could be getting closer or farther from the camera.
-We have timing information for each frame.
-We want to compute the vehicle’s speed.
+Also, we have timing information for each frame.
+Finally, we want to compute the vehicle’s speed.

 - Optical distortion: most surveillance cameras are equipped with fisheye lenses in the attempt to capture as much scenery as possible.
 However, these lenses introduce the so-called barrel distortion.
 As a consequence, things that are rectilinear in the real world appear curved in the captured image.
 This needs to be fixed before carrying out any kind of spatial measurement on the video, including speed estimation.
 You can find more info about correcting optical distortion in this post.